GRRR! It's Betty Boo

 Grrr!
-It's Betty Boo is the second studio album by English singer Betty Boo, released on 12 October 1992 via WEA Records.
+It's Betty Boo is the second studio album by the English singer Betty Boo, released on 12 October 1992 via WEA Records.
 This album failed to match the success of her debut studio album, Boomania (1990), stalling at No. 62 in the UK Albums Chart.
 The album did however garner one hit single with "Let Me Take You There", which peaked at No. 12 in the UK Singles Chart.
 Further singles from the album were "I'm on My Way", "Catch Me", "Thing Goin' On" and "Hangover".
 The record is dedicated to her father.
 The cover art is based on the iconic package of Tigra cigarettes.
 After this, Betty Boo retired from the music industry for several years.